 - Q. Your wife informs me that you have been surreptitiously culling titles from your three-year old son’s library; mostly books that you can’t bear to read to him anymore.
 Which titles have disappeared?
 And what has happened to them?

 - A. Well intentioned family and friends have given us some truly dreadful books.
 Some of these books I have hidden in places where it is unlikely they will soon be recovered.
 One benumbing tale—Mike and the Scary Noise—fell into the recycling bin and is now lost, for good.
 I find holiday books hard to take at any time of the year, but especially so out of season.
 Happy Easter, Curious George and its stickers might soon be banished to the basement.

 Brad Pasanek teaches at the University of Virginia, where he is an Assistant Professor in the English department.
 His business card, if he had one, would tell you he is a distant-reading big-data digital humanist.
 And that he is fascinated by poetic diction, intellectual history, and commonplacing.
-His first book, Metaphors of Mind: An Eighteenth-Century Dictionary, is forthcoming from Johns Hopkins University Press.subscribe to Ploughshares?
+His first book, Metaphors of Mind: An Eighteenth-Century Dictionary, is forthcoming from Johns Hopkins University Press.Might we be so bold as to suggest that you subscribe to Ploughshares?